Polynomial time vertex enumeration of convex polytopes of bounded branch-width: Introduction

+Our theoretical approach of the vertex enumeration problem is of a fundamentally different nature than used in previous types of methods.
+We take a {\em branch decomposition} based perspective, very much in the spirit of research on the more famous notion of tree-width of graphs, Halin~\cite{halin76}, Robertson and Seymour~\cite{robertson84}, Hlin$\check{\rm e}$n\'y and Whittle~\cite{hlineny06}, which often leads to polynomial time solvability of graph optimization problems that are NP-hard in general. {\em Branch-width}, defined in Robertson and Seymour~\cite{robertson91}, Hicks and Oum~\cite{hicks11}, is applicable to {\em matroids} Hicks and Oum~\cite{hicks11}.
+On its turn, for polyhedra of the form $P = \{x\in \R^n : Ax = b, x \geq 0\}$, we define the branch-width in terms of the linear matroid defined by the linear independence relationship between subsets of the columns of the coefficient matrix $A$ of $P$.
+The branch decomposition of the set of columns of $A$ leads to the notion of $k$-module for subsets of columns of $A$, which corresponds directly to $k$-separation in matroid theory Oxley~\cite{oxley11}.

+The notion of $k$-module extends the concept of {\em flux module}, previously introduced for specific enumeration problems on metabolic networks in M\"uller and Bockmayr~\cite{mueller13}, Reimers et al.~\cite{reimers15}.
+It's usefulness becomes clear when we will consider vertices of a polyhedron not so much as vectors in $\mathbb{R}^n$ but as combinatorial objects, the set of basis columns that define them (see e.g. Bertsimas and Tsitsiklis~\cite{bertsimas97}).

-This relationship has already been used by Cunningham and Geelen \cite{cunningham07} to show the tractability for a class of integer programs.
-In this paper, we show that branch-width is also a highly useful complexity measure for polytopes.
-Therefore, we present a total polynomial time algorithm for vertex enumeration if the branch-wdith of the underlying matroid is bounded by a constant $k$.
+The notion of branch-width we will employ has already been used by Cunningham and Geelen \cite{cunningham07} to show tractability of a class of integer programs.
+We show here its usefulness as a complexity measure for polytopes.
+In particular, we present a total polynomial time algorithm for vertex enumeration of polytopes if the branch-width of the underlying linear matroid is bounded by a constant $k$.

+To the best of our knowledge this is the first significant result in the quest for the complexity of vertex enumeration of polytopes since Khachiyan et al. \cite{khachiyan08} proved its hardness for any (unbounded) polyhedra in 2008.
+Yet, it leaves the question open if vertex enumeration of polytopes can be done in total polynomial time.

-We close the introduction with a brief introduction to metabolic networks in Section~\ref{sec:metabolicnetworks} to motivate our terminology and definitions.
-Motivated by metabolic networks, we define $k$-modules in Sec.~\ref{sec:basics} and characterize them using matroid theory.
-These results are then used in Section~\ref{sec:decomposition} to translate branch-decompositions of matroids into polyhedral theory to derive the central result of this paper: a total polynomial time vertex enumeration algorithm for polytopes of which the coefficient matrix has low branch-width (bounded by a constant).
+The paper is organized as follows.
+In Section~\ref{subsec:terminology} we introduce the somewhat unconventional terminology which allows us to define faces and vertices of polytopes as combinatorial objects.
+In the same section we give the definition of branch decomposition and branch-width for matroids.
+In Section~\ref{subsec:k-modules} we introduce $k$-modules and characterize them through their correspondence to $k$-separation in matroid theory.
+These ingredients are then used in Section~\ref{sec:totalP} to derive the central result of this paper: a total polynomial time vertex enumeration algorithm for polytopes of which the coefficient matrix has branch-width bounded by a constant.
+A discussion of our results and some open polyhedral questions form the final Section~\ref{sec:conclusion}.